 The prelaunch offer will be live over the weekend.
 In the meantime, you can put your name on the pre-order list.

 $80 $49 (+shipping) for the print, PDF & ebook bundle… which means you get the PDF & ebook formats for free.
-The ebook will be first – expected to be available later this month, then the PDF, and print books should be here early November.
+The ebook will be first, then the PDF, and then the print books should be here November.

 Got something mutually beneficial that aligns with Dynamic4’s purpose and theory of change that you’re keen to collaborate on?
 I’d love to have a chat…